 There are a lot of ways you can get a mix to do exactly what you need.

-If you need something in the background, try reverb and if you want something brought to the front, you can add an eq and less reverb.
+If you need a sound to be more in the background, try reverb.
+If you want something brought to the front, you can add eq and remove or reduce reverb.

-Realize that you can use panning or mono tracks to pull in a sound or a stereo track to expand your sound.
-Also, reverb and delay are some special effects that you can add to your tracks to keep it interesting, but weren’t there initially.
+You can use panning or mono tracks to pull in a sound or a stereo track to expand your sound.
 Keep in mind that a mix is the ONLY time you get to perfect any mistakes in a song.

-EQ is a good tool that can fix a lot of mistakes in a recording.
+EQ is a good tool that can fix a lot of things in a recording.
 A big difference EQs can bring is eliminating the low end.
 Low end is a rumble of heavy bass that can easily way down any mix.
-Low end is extremely difficult to hear unless you know how to use an EQ.
+The low end is extremely difficult to hear unless you know how to use an EQ.

-For example, the picture below demonstrates how an EQ looks when you cut out the low end in a guitar channel.
-Notice how on the left end, the frequency visualizer is brought down either manually or robotically to attach closer to the sound wave in the middle.
+For example, the picture below demonstrates when you cut out the low end in a guitar channel.
+Notice how on the left end, the frequency visualizer is brought down.
+You can either do this manually or with automation to attach closer to the sound wave in the middle.

 Now, you want to focus on the volume.
 Every section needs its volume level.
 Keep in mind, when mixing, you can adjust volume levels on separate tracks.

 Lead synthesizers and vocals tend to be brought out and emphasized in front while drums can blend into your back.
-Be careful with drums, because you don’t want to exclude them completely.
-I commonly use automation within the daw to lure loudness and volume along with panning to bring out each snare and hi-hat.
-One thing that I would point out is a lot of songs tend to sound bad because the low end wasn’t helping in with drums and bass, so it’s okay to add some breathing room for a drum track, in my opinion.
+Be careful with drums, because you don't want to exclude them completely.
+I commonly use automation within the daw to lure loudness and volume.
+Do this along with panning to bring out each snare and hi-hat.
+I would also point out is a lot of songs tend to sound bad because the low end is bad.
+Or it wasn't helping with drums and bass.
+It's okay to add some breathing room for a drum track, in my opinion.

-Mastering is the 1 percent left before your release.
-A good example of mastering is the overall hearing of an album.
+Mastering is the 1% left before your release.
 How will the song sound by all of the other songs on the album?
 Are the volumes levels the same?
 Does a couple of songs render any stereo issues?
 You want to make sure your panning and tracks are set to your liking in a mix.

-In mastering, the goal is to mix your songs in one setting to get a finished product.
-You are allowed to work with any mix, and it is better to work with all mixes in one mastering session.
-By that, each track should a single track and ready to be passed through for a final master.
+In mastering, the goal is to get a consistent finished product.
 There are a lot of great mastering tools out there for anyone ready to learn!